FABINA SHETLAND SHEEPDOGS

 Health Testing

 Here are some health tests that are available for testing Shetland sheepdogs, crossbreeds and other herding breeds.
 Tests denoted with * are of greatest importance to OUR breeding program.
-We hope to provide links of research and reference
+Each Health test will be broken down into 3 foci

 Hips - There have been incidences of poor hip conformation in shelties over the years.
 Emerging literature indicates hip dysplasia is a POLYGENETIC trait, with environmental infludence.
 At the ' " seminar by ___ and ___ , it was indicated that there will never be a genetic test to determine hip dysplasia, Testing for large breed and small breed dogs with prevelance to hip dysplasia, should be certified by radiologists from the Orthopedic Foundation for Animals to be free of hip dysplasia before breeding.